-Student Acceptable Use of School Division Technology Policy Agreement
+Student Acceptable Use of School Division Technology Resources Policy Agreement (AUP)

-Student Section: Student Name Grade (please print - include middle initial) I agree to abide by all guidelines listed in Schoo School Division Technology Resources Policy.
-I Board Policy 6-48: Acceptable Use of I realize the purpose of the school division's tecl nnology is educational.
-I realize use of the technology is a privilege, not behavior may lead to penalties, including revoki and/or legal action.
-I realize that school personn network administrators) can access all my curre student accounts. ng my account, disciplinary action, lel (school administrators, teachers, I agree not to participate in the transfer of inapp he school division's technology resources. ropriate or illegal materials while using I agree not to allow other individuals to use my a password. account, nor will I give anyone my I agree to abide by the school division's software e licenses and guidelines.
-The Acceptable Use Policy has been read to me Policy.
-I agree to abide by the guidelines estable the guidelines will result in termination of my acceptable I may be subject to additional disciplinary school and/or possible criminal charges. ished, and understand that violation of cess to school division technology.
-I also Student Signature Date Parent Section: (A parent or guardian must als so read and sign.)
+Student NameGreen Green ade (please print - include middle initial) I agree to abide by all guidelines listed in School Board Policy 6-4 Division Technology Resources Policy.
+8: Acceptable Use of School I realize the purpose of the school division's technology is educati onal.
+I realize the use of technology is a privilege, not a right.
+I accept the to penalties, including revoking my account, disciplinary action, an school personnel (school administrators, teachers, network administrators and past network materials and my student accounts. nd/or legal action.
+I realize that I agree not to access or transfer inappropriate, pornographic, or ill division's network or storage media egal materials through the school I agree not to allow other individuals use of my account(s), nor will I I give anyone my password(s).
+I agree to abide by the school division's software licenses and gui delines.
+I will not access on-line gaming sites and/or save gaming software files on school division equipmen I will not launch programs from personal storage devices.
+The Acceptable Use Policy has been read to me or I have read the Acceptable Use Policy.
+I agree abide by the guidelines established, and understand that violation of the guidelines may result in termination of my access to school division technology.
+I also realize I may be subject to additional disciplinary action, including suspension from school and/or possible criminal charges.
+Student Signature Date Parent Section: (A parent or guardian must also read and sign.)

 As the parent or guardian of this student, I have read the Acceptable Use Policy.
 I understand that school division technology is designed for educational purposes and that the school division has taken precautions to eliminate inappropriate materials.
 I understand, however, that it is impossible to restrict access to all controversial materials, and I will not hold the school division responsible for materials acquired through school division technology.
-I give permission for my child to use the school division's technology resources including the Internet under the guidelines established.
+I understand that my child will participate in Internet Safety instruction and will use the school division's technology resources including the Internet under